eg9y/glazier/README.md

 ### Headless Design

 Glazier provides behavior, not appearance.
-Components handle positioning, state management, and user interactions—you provide all styling.
+Components handle positioning, state management, and user interactions-you provide all styling.
 This gives you complete control over the look and feel.

 ### Component Registry Pattern